StefanoN98/SQL-Projects/01. DATA WAREHOUSE PROJECT/Scripts/Silver Layer/Load_&_Cleansing_crm_order_item.md

    There are 2 situations:
    - order payment > actual transaction payment --> it means the customer used a coupon to reduce price
-   - order payment < actual transaction payment --> it means the customer rpaid something more at teh customs /* -- For these cases we'll replace the total_order_payment with the payment_value
+   - order payment < actual transaction payment --> it means the customer rpaid something more at teh customs /* -- For these cases we'll replace the total_order_payment with the payment_value in the gold layer
 ```
 ---